Membership and benefits

 Renewing my membership

 For peace of mind, we recommend setting up your membership on an auto renewal basis so you will always be covered by our insurance.
+You will receive reminder emails to give you a chance to make changes if necessary.

-When you join Bicycle NSW, you will receive a link to your Digital Membership Pass through your emails.
-Alternatively you can login to your account and download it there.
-If you are having issues with your card, please see this page.
+When you join Bicycle NSW, you will receive a link to your Digital Membership Pass through your emails from us.
+The Membership card can be downloaded to your Apple or Google Wallet.

 Rides / Local information